 For sheet vinyl, the national average ranges between $3 and $4 per square foot for material and installation.
 This material cost is cheaper than the other options, but the installation is more difficult—and therefore can be a bit more expensive.

 PVC Flooring Tiles (aka LVT)

-The national average, according to HomeAdvisor, is $7 per square foot for material plus installation.
+The national average for PVC flooring tiles, according to HomeAdvisor, $7 per square foot for material plus installation.
 However, vinyl tiles are still cheaper to install than nearly all types of tile made from natural materials—even porcelain snap-together tile flooring.

 Vinyl is known as an easy-to-install type of flooring.
 Many DIYers are able to put this in themselves without issues.
-Even if you have to hire a professional, it’s a relatively affordable installation compared to the cost to replace carpet with hardwood, for instance
+Even if you have to hire a professional, it’s a relatively affordable installation compared to the cost to replace carpet with hardwood flooring, for instance

 Maintaining any type of flooring is important, and while PVC is much less maintenance-heavy than some other floors (including nearly all types of wood flooring), there are still some best practices.

 It’s best to clean with water and a mop weekly.
 If there are any stubborn stains, using vinegar or gentle cleaners.
 Make sure to use furniture pads, especially with anything that moves around to protect that top layer of the vinyl.
 And when you vacuum, do not use a beater bar.
 By following these tips, you can make your PVC flooring last!

 There are a lot of PVC flooring brands out there, and many of them bring something special to the table.
 Here’s a quick list of some of the most notable options.